ajv-validator/ajv/README.md

   additionalProperties: false
 }

-// validate is a type guard for MyData because schema was typed const validate = ajv.compile(schema)
+// validate is a type guard for MyData - type is inferred from schema type const validate = ajv.compile(schema)

 // or, if you did not use type annotation for the schema,